EmmanuelDemey/trainings-v2/README.md

 - an end-of-training **feedback form**, one per training.

 Both are described in [`site/README.md`](site/README.md#the-theory-quiz).
-Mind the free plan's cap on submissions: a class of ten going through the eleven JavaScript workshops is over a hundred of them.
+Mind the free plan's cap on submissions: a class of ten going through the twelve JavaScript workshops is over a hundred of them.